No767/No767/README.md

 ### Hey there, I'm Noelle

-she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin) and [Kumiko](https://github.com/No767/Kumiko)
+she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) and [Miku](https://github.com/No767/Miku)

-Hii, I'm mostly a Python + TS + Java developer.
-I'm also a full stack web + discord bot developer
+Hii, I'm a software developer from San Francisco, California.
+I work on building APIs, working with both SQL and NoSQL databases, and develop Discord bots.
+I also handle frontend frameworks as well.

 ---

+## Portfolio

 ### Languages That I Use and is currently learning

 [![Python](https://img.shields.io/badge/-Python-141414?style=flat&logo=python)](https://www.python.org/)